- IHC Training

 The EE train-the-trainer faculty course prepares selected individuals to lead the EE workshop within their own organizations.
 As with all IHC communication skills training programs, EE dissemination is optimized by preparing selected staff members to deliver the workshop within their organizations.
 Training content is congruent with the organization’s language and culture, and enhanced in-house training capacity contributes to program sustainability.

-The Empathy Effect: Countering Bias to Improve Health Outcomes is designed for everyone who works in healthcare who comes into contact with patients/clients and families.
-The EE faculty course is intended for individuals with formal and/or informal leadership within their organizations, who are involved in staff training and/or professional development.
+The Empathy Effect: Countering Bias to Improve Health Outcomes (EE) workshop is designed for everyone who works in healthcare who comes into contact with patients/clients and families.
+The EE faculty course is intended for individuals with formal and/or informal leadership within their organizations, who are involved in staff training and/or professional development, and who will teach the EE workshop.
 Because we strongly recommend that all members of the healthcare team participate in The Empathy Effect (to build common vocabulary and expectations for evidence-based communication skills), EE faculty course learners must relate effectively to co-workers throughout their organizations.
 In addition, EE faculty course learners must have strong group facilitation skills and a high level of comfort managing complex interactions that may occur during the workshop, including disagreements, personal disclosures, and conversations about race, trauma and other sensitive topics.